stratisproject/BlockchainProgramming/bitcoin_transfer/spend_your_coin.md

 Console.WriteLine(transactionResponse.Block.Confirmations);
 ```

-Now we have every information for creating our transactions.
+Now we have all the information we need to creat our transactions.
 The main questions are: **from where, to where and how much?**

 ### From where?